How Do Architects Get Clients? [2026 Industry Metrics Report]

 Paid Ads $280+ 2-10% $2,800-14,000 Poor - Highest cost, lowest conversion for most firms

-*RFP cost represents pursuit cost (staff time) per proposal, not per lead
+*RFP cost represents internal pursuit cost (staff time and overhead) per proposal, not per inbound lead.

-Efficiency Takeaway: Referrals deliver unmatched ROI, while organic channels provide the best balance of cost and scalability.
-Paid advertising remains the least efficient channel for most architecture firms.
+Efficiency Takeaway: Referrals remain unmatched, while organic search now offers the best balance of scalability and cost control.
+Paid ads continue to underperform for most architecture practices.

 Project Value & Client Relationship Analysis